eclipse/eclipse-collections/README.md

 Learn Eclipse Collections
 ------------------------
+The [Eclipse Collections Reference Guide](https://github.com/eclipse/eclipse-collections/blob/master/docs/guide.md) is a great way to get an overview of the extensive features available in the framework.

 Check out the [Eclipse Collections Kata](https://github.com/eclipse/eclipse-collections-kata), a fun way to help you learn idiomatic Eclipse Collections usage.
 A [kata](https://en.wikipedia.org/wiki/Kata) is an exercise in martial arts.